BodyParts3D Lumbar Vertebrae

 - I haven't printed this yet, but the overhang of the inferior articular process looks a bit nasty.
 Support may be required.

 - Make more body parts, and tag them with "bodyparts3d"! (see links above)

 (.gcode files are included for reference only -- these were for an original Ultimaker with PLA)

 BodyParts3D Lumbar Vertebrae by Cbonsig is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure Cbonsig would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Cbonsig would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).